shamsuddeen0/shamsuddeen/reconn/smb_enum.md

 ---

 ## 1️⃣ Discovery & Version Detection
-Before attacking, I need to know what I am dealing with.
+Before attacking, you need to know what you are dealing with.
 Is it Windows 7?
 Windows 10?
 A Samba server on Linux?

 ### Using Nmap
-I don't just scan the port; I want the OS version and the computer name.
+you don't just scan the port; you want the OS version and the computer name.
 ```bash
 # -sV: Version detection
 # --script smb-os-discovery: The best script to get the exact Windows version